philiplinden/advent-of-code/captains-log.md

 I experimented with nushell for a bit, but I think I'll spend some time making a proper CLI tool in rust or python.
 I'll start with rust for practice.

+I made the rust CLI and like it a lot so far.